 Ukuzala

-Showcases a large mandala garden and extensive food forest – both only three years old but very productive and extremely attractive.
-Produce from the mandala garden is regularly donated to community organisations.
+Ukuzala works within the permaculture principles and showcases a large mandala garden and extensive food forest which are both productive and extremely attractive.
+Over the past 5 years it has grown to include exclusion tunnels, hot and shade houses, espalier fruit trees, additional water tanks, a native beehive and much more.
 A huge flowing pond increases biodiversity and creates habitat for the local wildlife.

 Sunday opening hours